stefanik12/evaluation-pipeline-2024/README.md

 Download the `evaluation_data` folder in [this OSF directory](https://osf.io/ad7qg/).
 Place it in the root directory of this repository.

+Due to large file sizes, we do not provide images in the OSF directory.
+Instead, we link to HuggingFace datasets, one of which requires approval (which is immediate).
+Go to [this URL](https://huggingface.co/datasets/facebook/winoground), log in to your HuggingFace account, and request approval.
+Then, in your terminal, log in to your account using `huggingface-cli login`, and enter your login token.

 ## Evaluation
+This year, we provide different sets of evaluation tasks for different tracks.
+There will be surprise evaluation tasks released closer to the deadline; we will announce these on the Slack and here at least 2 weeks before the final submission deadline.

 ### Text-only evaluation
-This year, we provide different sets of evaluation tasks for different tracks.
 If you are participating in one of the text-only tracks (Strict or Strict-small), use these instructions.
 #### Zero-shot evaluation

 Use the following shell script to evaluate on BLiMP: